KristopherGBaker/Maaku/README.md

 }
 ```

-The pluginName value should match the link text you use for the the plugin.
-Since the Youtube plugin looks like `[youtubevideo](https://youtu.be/kkdBB1hVLX0)`, `youtubevideo` is used for the pluginName.
+The `pluginName` value should be unique to the plugin.
+It can be the same as the `name` used for the PluginParser, but does not need to be.

 #### PluginParser example